smalluban/neck/README.md

 div(ui-route="myRoute", ...)
 ```

 This is general behavior.
-It will work with any accessors.
+It will work with any accessor.

 ### Mapping accessors